MarlinFirmware/Marlin/README.md

 ##Testing

 After uploading the firmware to the Deltaprintr, you should do a few simple tests to ensure some basic functions.
-Be prepared to pull the plug at any time.
+Be prepared to **pull the plug** at any time, should something unexpected happen.

 * From the *Main LCD menu* of your Deltaprintr, choose *Prepare* &rarr; *Autohome*.
 The printer should home as usual, hitting the endstop switches on top of the three towers.
 However, the "going up and down a bit several times" it did after homing with its original firmware should no longer occur.
-* Now, from the *Prepare* menu, chosse*Level bed*.
-The printer will now do the down and upwards moves against the endstop switches as it used to during homing.
+* Now, from the *Prepare* menu, choose *Level bed*.
+The printer will now do the short down and upwards moves against the endstop switches it used to during homing with the original firmware.
 This procedure, btw., calibrates the FSR sensors for the printer's inherent vibrations.
 Afterwards, the printer should do the bed leveling as per G-code `G29`.
-If it tries to dig into the bed, pull the plug and double check that you **moved the FSR connector to T1**.
+If it tries to dig into the bed while doing so, pull the plug and double check that you **moved the FSR connector to T1**.
 * If everything worked fine, do a small test print as you would have with the original firmware.